Pay, Time Off & Work Hour Calculators

 How salary converts to hourly pay

 For a common full-time estimate, $52,000 divided by 40 hours per week and 52 weeks per year equals $25 per hour.
+The calculator displays the annual work hours used so you can verify the denominator.

 Example salary conversion